 Photography is a life-long hobby that has became a second career.
 I earned a BS in Electrical Engineering and a BA in Philosophy at the University of Pittsburgh.
 I spent my engineering career, which spanned several technology companies, building computer hardware for computer visualization systems.
 We built amazing systems that helped improve aircraft design, train Air Force pilots, find oil, and fight disease.
 It felt good.
-Eventually, the PC graphics industry took over the visualization markets.
-The reason for existence of that industry migrated to PC games and game consoles.
-That shift in the industry and the loss of a child reset my priorities on family, and spending my time in a way that creates true value.
+Eventually, the PC graphics industry took over the visualization markets; solving important problems took second place to selling games.
+That shift in the industry and the loss of a baby reset my priorities on my family, and spending my time in a way that creates true value.

 Photography has always been about stopping the world, just for a moment, and breathing it in.
 Photographs create the opportunity to look back and conjure a smile, and sometimes a tear, as we revisit that moment again.
 That defines "time well spent" to me.
 Photographs are slices of our lives.
 These moments are sometimes forgotten, yet they come back unexpectedly.
 Like when a child opens an old family album and asks, "Was this you?"
 (Or, as my daughter once asked, "Why wasn't I at your wedding?")
 Focusing my time on creating those moments feels good.
 I love what I do, and what I can do for the people I work with.